 Many laws that we enforce allow officers to demand information which is essential to serve legal notices or summons correctly.
-When the officer is uncertain about the information we hold, or where certain details are unknown, the officer will serve an information notice on those that have an obvious connection to the case, requiring for instance ownership confirmation, or perhaps company or premises details.
+When the officer is uncertain about the information we hold, or where certain details are unknown, the officer will serve an information notice such as a Section 16 Notice of the Local Government Miscellaneous Provisions Act 1976, on those that have an obvious connection to the case, requiring for instance ownership confirmation, or perhaps company or premises details.
 Failure to comply with an information notice may hinder the Council in discharging its duties and is regarded as a serious offence, which will be pursued.